cpswarm/swarm_behaviors/uav_simple_tracking/README.md

 #### Action Goal
 * `uav_tracking/goal` ([cpswarm_msgs/TrackingGoal](https://cpswarm.github.io/cpswarm_msgs/html/action/Tracking.html))
   A goal that starts the tracking behavior.
-It contains the ID of the target to track.
+It contains the ID of the target to track and the altitude at which to operate.

 #### Subscribed Topics
 * `target_update` ([cpswarm_msgs/TargetPositionEvent](https://cpswarm.github.io/cpswarm_msgs/html/msg/TargetPositionEvent.html))